View our posts

 Daniel

-Daniel has gained a place at his first-choice university, Imperial College London, to study Theoretical Physics.
+Daniel has gained a place at his first-choice university, Imperial College London, to study Physics with Theoretical Physics.
 Daniel achieved a fantastic set of A Level results: A*A*A*.

 "It's a great relief to get my results.
 All of my teachers were great.
 If I were to do it again, I would try to have better time management".